ben31w/image-map-demo/README.md

 When you click certain states, information wil appear on the right side of the page.

 This project is very basic and is mostly intended for my own reference, so I have a place to access some simple HTML, CSS, and JavaScript code that I wrote.
+Disclaimer: It probably uses copyrighted images.